dealfonso/sapp/README.md

 1. `pdfrebuild.php`: this example gets a PDF file, loads it and rebuilds it to make every PDF object to be in order, and also reducing the amount of text to define the document.
 1. `pdfsign.php`: this example gets a PDF file and digitally signs it using a pkcs12 (pfx) certificate.
 1. `pdfsigni.php`: this example gets a PDF file and digitally signs it using a pkcs12 (pfx) certificate, and adds an image that makes visible the signature in the document.
+1. `pdfsignx.php`: alternate example that gets a PDF file and digitally signs it using a pkcs12 (pfx) certificate, and adds an image that makes visible the signature in the document.
 1. `pdfcompare.php`: this example compares two PDF files and checks the differences between them (object by object, field by field).

 ### 3.1.
 Rebuild PDF files with `pdfrebuild.php`